-If moving isn’t on the table for you and your family, there are some things you can do to at least reduce the effect of cell tower radiation.
+If moving isn’t on the table for me and my family, there are some things I can do to at least reduce the effect of cell tower radiation.

-Another step you may want to take, particularly when leaving the home, is to wear EMF protective clothing.
-It’s much more discreet than you may think — items such as EMF Shielding Solutions EMF Protection Cap and OURSURE’s Anti-Radiation Cami Tank Top look just like any other hat or tank top.
-If you need to spend an extended period of time outside, EMF protective clothing may just be your best bet.
+Another step I may want to take, especially when leaving the house, is to wear EMF protective clothing.
+It’s much more discreet than I thought – items such as EMF Shielding Solutions EMF Protection Cap and OURSURE’s Anti-Radiation Cami Tank Top look just like any other hat or tank top.
+If I need to spend an extended period of time outside, EMF protective clothing may just be my best bet.

-For a few more clothing options, head over to EMF Protection Clothing: Your Complete Guide.
+To find a few more clothing options, I can head over to EMF Protection Clothing: Your Complete Guide.